CrandellWS/GSurveyCode/README.md

 This repository contains the full GameSurvey code.

 ##Dependencies
-The video server requires a working ffmpeg installation for transcoding, expecting path to `ffmpeg`and `ffprobe` in his config file.
+* ffmpeg:  The video server requires a working ffmpeg installation for transcoding, expecting path to `ffmpeg`and `ffprobe` in his config file.
+* JDK:  JDK 8 is required to build GSurveyCode

 ##Compile